 But maybe you came here by accident, and you're looking for my lectures on digital photography?
 Try this link.

 SynthCam is an app for the iPhone 4, 3GS, iPod Touch 4G, and iPad2

 Price: FREE Current version: 2.0

 Click on button to view app in iTunes

 Version 2.0 is now available!

 Version 2.0 offers multi-point and tilt-shift focusing.
 If you you had trouble getting sharp images using Version 1, try the new version.
 Multi-point focusing takes some practice, but it helps a lot!
-It also lets you make real scenes look like miniature models, like the example in the sidebar at left.
+It also lets you make real scenes look like miniature models.

 Adding together many frames has a side benefit; it gathers more light.
 Thus, pictures you take with this app will be less noisy than pictures taken with the iPhone's native Camera app.
 The app allows you to do many other things, like see through bushes, remove moving people or cars, blur flowing water, and simulate a tilt-shift lens, but let's not get ahead of ourselves.
 Try the app!

 You can also look at some Screenshots, Example photographs, a special section on Version 2.0's Multi-point and tilt-shift focusing effects, and a Tutorial on how to use the app.
 For a more visual tutorial, check out these two Videos.
 For release notes on each version, and a list of known issues (i.e. bugs), click on Support & version notes.
-If you want to quickly leaf through the images from this web site with minimal captions, I've loaded them into this Picasa Web Album.
+If you want to quickly leaf through the images from this web site with minimal captions, I've loaded them into this Google Photos album.
 Oh yes, and here's some publicity about the app.